GO TO STARTPAGE

 and co-founder of International Air Bahama,

-with wife Helene (Falk),
+Dick Lassiter with wife Helene (Falk),

-Gudrun Johansson and Ray Anthony, Betty
+Gudrun Federico and Ray Anthony,

-Gun Vidal and Gunilla Hammar
+Gun Vidal and Gunilla Hammar.

-EXECUTIVE JET -
+EXECUTIVE JET

 In the early 1960s, retired Air Force General